 Native American fancy dance is very complicated and requires a lot of skills from the dancer.
 The dress of the fancy dance or any other Native American dance is called dance regalia.
 Fancy dance regalia includes many items – bustle, bells, roach, moccasins, bright fabrics with multicolored fringes.

 This Nova Scotia Mi’kmaq head dancer features white and blue fancy dance regalia with orange accents.
 He wears beautiful Native American beads and lots of eagle feathers.
-Mi’kmaq one of many first nations in Canada have their own hieroglyphs.
+Mi’kmaq one of many first nations in Canada has its own hieroglyphs.
 You can easily spot these Mi’kmaq hieroglyphs orange in color on this beautiful fancy dance regalia.
-Hopefully this photo gallery will help you include a family trip to a native American powwow on your list of things to do in Nova Scotia and help you learn about rich Nova Scotia Mi’kmaq culture.
+Hopefully, this photo gallery will help you include a family trip to a Native American powwow on your list of things to do in Nova Scotia and help you learn about rich Nova Scotia Mi’kmaq culture.

 Native American Fancy Dance Photo Gallery

 01.05.2020 by FPImages